Uberspace/lab/source/guide_neos.rst

  After you successfully logged in, this file is automatically deleted for security reasons.
  Make sure to save the setup password for later use.

-Step 1: After you logged in using your setup password Neos will check for supported image manipulation libraries.
-Fortunately on Uberspace 7 there are multiple libraries preinstalled.
+Step 1: After you logged in using your setup password, Neos will check for supported image manipulation libraries.
+Fortunately, multiple libraries are pre-installed on Uberspace 7.
 Neos will use "imagick" as standard.
 You can change that later manually.

 Step 2: To configure your database, you need to enter the following information:

-  * your preffered database driver.
+  * your preferred database driver.
 You can use the preselected ``MySQL/MariaDB via PDO``.
   * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
 If you don't, start reading again at the top.
   * your Neos database name: we suggest you use an additional_ database.
 For example: isabell_neos.
 The installer will create this database for you if you select ``[New Database]`` and enter the name for the new database.